Lightning-AI/pytorch-lightning/docs/source/logging.rst

 ********************

 You can implement your own logger by writing a class that inherits from :class:`LightningLoggerBase`.
-Use the :func:`~pytorch_lightning.loggers.base.rank_zero_only` decorator to make sure that only the first process in DDP training logs data.
+Use the :func:`~pytorch_lightning.loggers.base.rank_zero_experiment` and :func:`~pytorch_lightning.utilities.distributed.base.rank_zero_only` decorators to make sure that only the first process in DDP training creates the experiment and logs the data respectively.

 .. testcode::